What is hearing loss?

 Speech development may be delayed in children with hearing problems, and they may experience difficulties at school.
 For example, their ability to learn the rules of speech sounds may impact their language skills such as reading.

-How hearing loss affects your life?
+How does hearing loss affect your life?

 Hearing loss can affect people in three main areas of life: